Unity-Technologies/ml-agents/docs/Training-Configuration-File.md

 ### RND Intrinsic Reward

+Random Network Distillation (RND) is only available for the PyTorch trainers.
-To enable Random Network Distillation (RND), provide these settings:
+To enable RND, provide these settings:

 | **Setting**                  | **Description**                                                                                                                                                                                                                                                                                                                       |
 | :--------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |